Normandy: Norman expansion

+Integration and the rise of the Norman duchy

+Over the tenth century the Scandinavian newcomers gradually merged with the Frankish population.
+Rollo's baptism and the establishment of a Norman episcopate symbolized Christianization, while intermarriage and bilingualism facilitated cultural assimilation.
+By the mid-eleventh century the dukes of Normandy commanded a polity that blended Scandinavian martial traditions with Frankish legal, ecclesiastical and feudal practices.

 13th to 17th centuries

-In 1204, during the reign of John of England, mainland Normandy was taken from the English kingdom by the King of France Philip II, that ended with this conquest some 293 years of relative Norman independence from the French crown.
-Insular Normandy (the Channel Islands) remained, however, under control of the king of England and still attached to the ecclesiastical province of Rouen.
-In 1259, Henry III of England recognized the legality of French possession of mainland Normandy under the Treaty of Paris.
+In 1204, during the reign of John, King of England, mainland Normandy was captured from the English by the forces of Philip II of France, ending some 293 years of relative Norman independence from the French crown.
+Insular Normandy (the Channel Islands) remained under control of the English, though still attached to the ecclesiastical province of Rouen.
+In the 1259 Treaty of Paris, Henry III of England recognized the legitimacy of the French possession of mainland Normandy.
 His successors, however, often fought to regain control of their ancient fiefdom.

 The Charte aux Normands granted by Louis X of France in 1315 (and later re-confirmed in 1339) – like the analogous Magna Carta granted in England in the aftermath of 1204 – guaranteed the liberties and privileges of the province of Normandy.

-French Normandy was devastated by the civil wars and conflicts against the English power during the Hundred Years' War.
-Between 1419 and 1450 strong English forces occupied Normandy, except the Mont-Saint-Michel, and made of Rouen, the seat of their power in France.
-It explains why Joan of Arc was burnt in Rouen, but not in Paris.
-Normandy lost three-quarters of its population during the war.
+Normandy was devastated by various civil wars and the Hundred Years' War.
+Between 1419 and 1450, the English controlled all of Normandy apart from Mont-Saint-Michel, and made Rouen the seat of their power in France.
+Normandy ultimately saw its population decline by three quarters as a result of the various conflicts which took place in the region during the late Middle Ages.
 Afterwards, prosperity returned to Normandy until the Wars of Religion.
 When many Norman towns (Alençon, Rouen, Caen, Coutances, Bayeux) joined the Protestant Reformation, battles ensued throughout the province.
-In the Channel Islands, a period of Calvinism following the Reformation was suppressed when Anglicanism was imposed following the English Civil War.
+In the Channel Islands, a period of Calvinism following the Reformation was suppressed when Anglicanism was imposed following the Stuart Restoration.

 Samuel de Champlain left the port of Honfleur in 1604 and founded Acadia.
 Four years later, he founded the City of Québec.
 From then onwards, Normans engaged in a policy of expansion in North America.
 They continued the exploration of the New World: René-Robert Cavelier de La Salle travelled in the area of the Great Lakes, then on the Mississippi River.
 Pierre Le Moyne d'Iberville and his brother Lemoyne de Bienville founded Louisiana, Biloxi, Mobile and New Orleans.
 Territories located between Québec and the Mississippi Delta were opened up to establish Canada and Louisiana.
 Colonists from Normandy were among the most active in New France, comprising Acadia, Canada, and Louisiana.

 Honfleur and Le Havre were two of the principal slave trade ports of France.